GNOME/gimp-macos-build/README.md

 project/swap-local-build.sh --gimp299
 ```

 Other options are available.
-This tool will only be available once the setup script has been
+This tool will only be available once you have cloned the
-run once as it is within the `project` directory.
+`gimp-macos-build` repo as it is within the `project` directory.

 ## Apple tools ##